Guide to the Commercial Vertical Farm: Optimizing for Profitability and Peak Yields

 Automation Potential: hydroponic systems are well-suited for automation, allowing for precise control of nutrient delivery and monitoring.
 This can streamline operations and reduce labor costs for vertical farms.

-Cons of NFT in Vertical Farming:
+Cons of NFT in Vertical Farm:

 Initial Investment: Setting up an NFT system requires an initial investment in channels, pumps, and other infrastructure.
 This can be a barrier for new or small-scale vertical farming operations.